ratatall/LinkedinClone/README.md

 |:------------:|:----:|:-------:|
 | ![Login](lib/screenshots/ScreenshotLogin.png) | ![Feed](lib/screenshots/ScreenshotFeed.png) | ![Messages](lib/screenshots/ScreenshotMessages.png) |

-> Add your screenshots to the `screenshots/` folder with the above filenames.

 ## Features
 - **Authentication:** Login and registration forms.
 Only a hardcoded user can log in.
 - **Feed:** View a list of hardcoded news posts.
 Users can like posts.